 Eurotunnel and Eurostar to London

 Eurotunnel provides high-speed car, coach and freight shuttle services via the Channel Tunnel between Coquelles (Calais) and Folkestone.
 Folkestone has good access to the motorway network and London.
-The approximate channel crossing time is 35 minutes.
+The Channel Tunnel is 31.5 miles long and the approximate crossing time is 35 minutes.
 Read more about driving to London.